hollowdll/hakjdb/docs/databases.md

 # Keyspace

-In a database, each key is unique to that database.
+In a database, each key is unique.
 That means you cannot have two keys with the same name in the same database.
 The maximum length of a key is 1024 bytes.
 It is recommended to keep keys short to minimize memory usage.
 Long keys may also impact performance and response time.
 The maximum number of keys a database can have is 4,294,967,295 (2^32 - 1).